GSA/plainlanguage.gov/_guidelines/web/writeWeb.md

 ## Sources

-- Nielsen, Jakob,

-  <cite>Designing Web Usability: The Practice of Simplicity (and other works)</cite>

-  , 1999, New Riders Publishing, Indianapolis.
+- Nielsen, Jakob, _Designing Web Usability: The Practice of Simplicity (and other works)_, 1999, New Riders Publishing, Indianapolis.

-- McGovern, Gerry,

-  <cite>Killer Web Content: Make the Sale, Deliver the Service, Build the Brand (and other works)</cite>

-  , 2006, A&C Black.
+- McGovern, Gerry, _Killer Web Content: Make the Sale, Deliver the Service, Build the Brand (and other works)_, 2006, A&C Black.

-- Redish, Janice,

-  <cite>Writing Web Content that Works</cite>

-  , 2007, Morgan Kaufmann Publishers, San Francisco.
+- Redish, Janice, _Writing Web Content that Works_, 2007, Morgan Kaufmann Publishers, San Francisco.